dusanbegus/datapendulum_PINN/README.md

 # datapendulum_PINN
-FNN, SympNet, PINN for a pendulum system
+FNN, SympNet, PINN for a pendulum system.
+The SympNets include G - SympNet and LA - SympNet.